 Bowers continued to work on his portfolio and various free-lance assignments.
 Tim married and in 1983 moved to Kansas City, Missouri where he accepted a position as a greeting card artist for Hallmark.
 Bowers spent five years in K.C. and was selected as one of the original artists to work on Hallmark’s Shoebox Greetings, the biggest product line in the company’s history.
 Also during the five years, Bowers was chosen to participate in an illustration workshop with Thomas B. Allen.
 In addition to his day job, he worked nights and weekends to complete the illustrations for his first children’s book, The Toy Circus.

 Harcourt Brace Jovanovich published the first three books illustrated by Bowers.
-Since then, he has illustrated over forty books and received numerous honors and state awards.
+Since then, he has illustrated over fifty books and received numerous honors and state awards.
 The Toy Circus, written by Jan Wahl was the first picture book, illustrated by Bowers.
 His second book, Pajamas was based on lyrics written by singer-songwriter Livingston Taylor and his wife, Maggie.
 Bowers would go on to illustrate a series of books about a guinea pig named Little Whistle, written by Newbery Medal winner, Cynthia Rylant and great stories by authors, including Laura Numeroff, Dan Gutman, Andrew Clements, J. Patrick Lewis and others.
 Two titles have landed on The New York Times Best Seller lists: Dream Big, Little Pig! by U.S. figure skater and Olympic Gold medalist Kristi Yamaguchi and Dinosaur Pet* written by multi-Grammy winner Neil Sedaka and his son, Marc Sedaka.
 In 2010, Bowers illustrated Memoirs of a Goldfish by Devin Scillian, which won the Wanda Gag Award as the nation’s best “read aloud” book.
 Acoustic Rooster and His Barnyard Band written by Newbery Medal winner, Kwame Alexander was a NAACP Image Award nominee/finalist.
 A wobbly baseball character was created for Knuckleball Ned, written by baseball’s Cy Young Award winner, R. A. Dickey and Michael Karounos.
 With his typical humor and fun, Bowers illustrated Not Your Typical Dragon written by Dan Bar-El, which won the 2014-2015 Chocolate Lily Book Award, British Columbia’s readers’ choice selection.
 That title was also selected to be included in the Dolly Parton Imagination Library program.
 Bowers collaborated with Grammy award winning singer-songwriter Kenny Loggins on a children’s book, titled: Footloose*, based on Loggins’ iconic song which was re-written to include a zoo full of dancing animals. (* These books include a music CD in the back cover).

 Tim Bowers is currently focused on licensing artwork to companies for a variety of products and he continues to write and illustrate children's books.
 He visits school and libraries when his schedule permits and is spending free time, writing lyrics and playing his guitars and ukulele.